-This post was originally published on SAADA.org:
+This post was originally published on SAADA.org and republished here with permission.

 I grew up in Jamaica, Queens with some of the bravest girls to walk this planet.
 The girls I knew were quietly fierce and pioneers of the urban landscape.
 Most lived in heavily-populated West Indian communities in Queens (South Ozone, Jamaica, and Richmond Hill), and self-identified as Trinidadian, Guyanese and on occasion, East Indian.